Hong Kong asked domestic workers to stay in to stop the spread of coronavirus. But some got infected at home by their employers - KRDO

 Foreign domestic workers are required to live with their employers by law in Hong Kong.
 Days off are often spent with friends in public spaces but on January 30, the government appealed to the city’s 390,000 domestic workers, urging them to stay home to contain the spread of the virus.

-So far, 13 domestic workers from the Philippines have tested positive for the coronavirus in Hong Kong.

-The Philippine consulate says most of them were infected by their employers who had traveled abroad.
+So far, 16 Filipinos in Hong Kong have tested positive for coronavirus, mostly domestic workers.
+The Philippine consulate says most of the domestic workers were infected by their employers who had traveled abroad.

 As the number of imported cases in the city continues to rise, domestic workers are facing increasingly challenging conditions.